-IBAN International Bank Account Number is related to the BIC and is used for cross-border automated money transfers.
-List Price is the recommended retail price.

-Markup is the percentage increase that is applied to the last cost to get the sell price.

-ROP Re-order point.
-Items with fewer in stock than this will show up on short reports.

-Sell Price is the price at which the item is sold.
+- IBAN International Bank Account Number is related to the BIC and is used for cross-border automated money transfers. - List Price is the recommended retail price. - Markup is the percentage increase that is applied to the last cost to get the sell price. - ROP Re-order point.
+Items with fewer in stock than this will show up on short reports. - Sell Price is the price at which the item is sold. - SKU Stock Keeping Unit: a number designating a specific product. - Source Document : a paper document that can be used as evidence that a transaction occurred.
+Source documents can include canceled checks, receipts, credit card statements and the like.

-- Source Document : a paper document that can be used as evidence that a transaction occurred.
-Source documents can include canceled checks, receipts, credit card statements and the like. - Terms is the number of days one has to pay the invoice.
+Terms is the number of days one has to pay the invoice.
 Most businesses abbreviate the terms as Net n where n is the number of days.
 For example, Net 30 means the customer has 30 days to pay the net due on an invoice before it is late and incurs late fees.
+Sometimes you will see 2 10 net 30 or similar.
+This means 2% discount if paid within 10 days but due within 30 days in any case.